EvanCesanek/Ouvrai/README.md

 ## Monitor and manage studies

+### **Note: Ouvrai Dashboard is still under development.**

-You can monitor and manage your studies using the Ouvrai dashboard: `ouvrai launch`.
-This should open [localhost:5174](localhost:5174) in your web browser.
+You can monitor and manage your studies by opening the Ouvrai Dashboard with `ouvrai launch`.
+This should open [localhost:5174](http://localhost:5174) in your web browser.
 This is the best way to manage MTurk studies.
 For Prolific users, we recommend relying primarily on the Prolific web interface.

 # Troubleshooting